 Alongside his writing projects, Paul continues to facilitate playwriting courses and workshops as a teaching artist in the USA, UK and New Zealand.
 His book, The Writers’ Toolkit: Exercises, Techniques and Ideas for Playwrights and Screenwriters, is published by Nick Hern Books, London.

-Paul is a proud member of the New Zealand Writers Guild and the Dramatists Guild of America where he serves as NZ Ambassador.
+Paul is a proud member of the Dramatists Guild of America where he serves as New Zealand Ambassador.

 The Writer's Toolkit (Nick Hern Books) 'A goldmine, honest and down-to-earth… Kalburgi manages to achieve more than a theoretical manual on the art of scriptwriting; he invigorates his creatives, cheers them on, and urges them to dust off their notebooks and start scribbling, stirring his reader's imagination with well-calibrated pointers' Broadway World book review.